Updated for tax year 2025.

 Child and Dependent Care Credit

-The Child and Dependent Care Credit is available to taxpayers who paid someone to care for their elderly dependent while they worked.
+The Child and Dependent Care Credit is available to taxpayers who pay someone to care for an elderly parent (or other dependent) while they work.

 To claim this credit, you must have earned income during the year and include the care provider’s information (EIN or SSN, name, address) on your tax return.

-This credit is worth anywhere from 20-35% of qualified expenses, depending on your income level.
-The maximum amount of qualified expenses you can claim for 2023 is $3,000 for one qualifying dependent parent or $6,000 for two or more qualifying dependents.
+This credit is worth anywhere from 20% to 35% of qualified expenses, depending on your tax situation.
+In 2025, you can claim up to $3,000 in expenses for one dependent parent or $6,000 for two or more.

 Credit for Other Dependents

-Your dependent parent(s) may not qualify for the Child Tax Credit (CTC), but you may be able to claim the Credit for Other Dependents.
+While your dependent parent(s) won’t qualify for the Child Tax Credit (CTC), you may be able to claim the Credit for Other Dependents.
 You can claim this credit along with the Child and Dependent Care Credit.

-3. The dependent parent is a U.S. citizen, a national, or a resident alien with either a Social Security number or individual taxpayer identification number (ITIN).
+The maximum is $500 per dependent, provided they are a U.S. citizen, U.S. resident alien, or U.S. national with a valid Social Security number or individual taxpayer identification number (ITIN).

-This credit starts to phase out once your income exceeds $400,000 for joint filers or $200,000 for all other filers.
+This credit starts to phase out once your income exceeds $400,000 for joint return filers or $200,000 for all other filing status categories.

 Tax deduction for medical and dental expenses

-If you itemize your deductions, you can deduct medical and dental expenses for a dependent parent.
-Any unreimbursed medical and dental expenses that exceed 7.5% of your adjusted gross income (AGI) are deductible.
+If you itemize deductions, you can include your parent’s medical expenses and dental expenses.
+Any unreimbursed medical expense deductions over 7.5% of your adjusted gross income (AGI) are deductible.

 For example, say your AGI for the tax year is $100,000, and you spent $10,000 in medical expenses for your elderly parent.
 You would calculate 7.5% of your AGI ($7,500 in this case) and subtract that number from your total medical expenses ($10,000 – $7,500).
 The number you’re left with is what’s deductible on your tax return — in this example, you would be left with a $2,500 tax deduction.